 - You’ll have a clean audit trail

 All of the historical information that your investors might need is available at their fingertips.
 A proper audit trail ensures your data cannot be compromised.
-It also records a document of every business transaction.
+It also records every business transaction.
 This includes sales contracts, payments to employees, and more.
 Having a complete audit trail reassures investors about the validity of the company and meets the tax department’s needs.

 - It syncs with other business applications

 When you use cloud-based software, you’ll be able to take advantage of apps that sync with your financial data.
 Inventory management, invoicing and a whole lot more can take the time and hassle out of small business accounting.

 - Access to data anywhere, anytime

 Give any member of your team access your data online anytime, anywhere (as long as you grant them permission to do so.)
 Cloud software enables you to share your financial information with your employees, accountant, bookkeeper or financial advisor.